'There is a lot of angst': First-time Mount festival adapting to red setting

 Live Nation New Zealand yesterday announced the Benee World Tour was once more rescheduled, also citing red setting difficulties.

-The Waterbourne Beach Festival planned at Mount Main Beach and Soper Reserve from March 4 to 6 was expected to bring more than 300 athletes and 1500-plus concert-goers.
+The Waterbourne Beach Festival planned at Mount Main Beach and Soper Reserve from March 4 to 6 was expected to bring more than 300 athletes and 10,00-plus concert-goers.

 The three-day event involves the stand-up paddleboard nationals, beach volleyball championships, wing-foil racing, community beach events and two concerts.